 At this point, almost everyone has tasted or at least heard of kombucha.
 Heavily associated with health food stores and hipsters, it has broken into the mainstream and can be found almost anywhere now.
 It is no secret that we are a bit obsessed with kombucha over at Boochcraft.
 It is a central ingredient for our high alcohol kombucha and has been a source of inspiration for us since the beginning.
 In order to continue crafting the most delicious hard kombucha on the market, we want to take a step back and dive into the history of this amazing drink.

 As we jump into this interesting history, keep in mind, that since this dates back to 200 BCE and there is a lot of information that has been lost and a ton of myth that has wound its way around its origins.
-We created an easy timeline for you to follow to get some of the key facts and establish a general history.
+We created an easy timeline for you to follow to get some of the key facts and establish a general history of how society enjoyed and evolved kombucha as a beverage with health benefits.
 So pop open your favorite flavor of Boochcraft and settle in for this journey that dates back thousands of years.

 A Korean doctor named, Dr. Kombu comes to Japan and presents what he calls “the elixir of life”.
 Dr. Kombu brought the beverage to the Japanese Emperor Inyoko during his travels and the emperor was so impressed with the fermented drink that he named it after the doctor himself.
 The term “cha,” meaning “tea” in Japanese, and was added to his name after discovering its enhancing properties.
 It is said that the tea was popular among the samurais and gave them a great deal of energy during battle.